INSPIRE-MIF/2017.2/GeoJSON/specification.md

 *Describe what this document contains and what the high-level objective of this encoding is.
 Clarify the objectives, and ideally KPIs for these objectives.*

 GeoJSON is an open standard format designed for representing simple geographical features, along with their non-spatial attributes.
 It is based on JSON, the JavaScript Object Notation.
+The body of the specification deals with describing GeoJSON Geometry Objects.
+These may be points (which can be used for features like addresses and locations), line strings (e.g. for streets, highways, boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.

-The features include points (therefore addresses and locations), line strings (therefore streets, highways and boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.
 GeoJSON features need not represent entities of the physical world only; mobile routing and navigation apps, for example, might describe their service coverage using GeoJSON.

-The GeoJSON has originally been defined by an Internet working group of developers who needed a solution to encode geometries for use in web applications.
+The GeoJSON format has originally been defined by an Internet working group of developers who needed a solution to encode geometries for use in web applications.
 It has since been formalised as an [IETF internet standard](https://tools.ietf.org/html/rfc7946).
 The IETF is the premier Internet standards organization.

 A notable offspring of GeoJSON is [TopoJSON](https://github.com/topojson/topojson), an extension of GeoJSON that encodes geospatial topology and that provides smaller file sizes for polygons or other data sets where multiple features share geometries.